 Make sure any colored backgrounds or images fully extend into the bleed area for a professional look.
 Rounded corners, matte finish, velvet laminated, and other options including Spot UV and Stamped Foil, can give them a unique feel and look making it stand out from competitors.

 Remember the Back

 Depending on how they were delivered in the mail, sometimes the back displays first, so consider using that space to grab the attention of your audience.
 Both sides should work together to attract the reader’s interest and convey your business message.
 Always proofread your text and review the details before finalizing.
-They are a great way to attract the interest of your audience; spending time carefully designing a postcard can let you reap the rewards later.
+They are a great way to attract the interest of your audience; spending time carefully with a postcard design can let you reap the rewards later.

 If you would like to request a custom design, contact one of our in-house graphic designers.
 They will be happy to assist with your project.